Plato: Approximate Analytics over Compressed Time Series with Tight Deterministic Error Guarantees: Abstract

 \section{Abstract}

-\db{} provides \textit{sound and tight deterministic error guarantees} for approximate analytics over \textit{compressed} time series. \db{} supports expressions that are compositions of the (commonly used in time series analytics) linear algebra operators over vectors, along with arithmetic operators.
-Such analytics can express common statistics (such as correlation and cross-correlation) that may combine multiple time series.
-The time series are segmented either by fixed-length segmentation or by (more effective) variable-length segmentation.
-Each segment (i) is compressed by an estimation function that approximates the actual values and is coming from a user-chosen estimation function family, and (ii) is associated with one to three (depending on the case) precomputed error measures.
-Then \db{} is able to provide tight deterministic error guarantees for the analytics over the compressed time series.
+\db\ provides fast approximate analytics on time series, by precomputing and storing compressed time series. \db's key novelty is the delivery of \textit{tight deterministic error guarantees} for time series analytics. \db{} evaluates any time series expression composed by the linear algebra operators over vectors, along with arithmetic operators.
+This large scope of possible expressions includes common use cases such as correlation and cross-correlation expressions.
+Each time series is segmented either by fixed-length segmentation or by (a usually more effective) variable-length segmentation.
+Each segment is compressed by an estimation/compression function that approximates the actual values and is coming from a user-chosen function family, as taught by many prior works.
+The novelty is that \db\ associates to each segment 1 to 3 (depending on the case) precomputed error measures and, using them, \db\ computes tight deterministic error guarantees for analytics over the compressions.

-\eat{ The queries are evaluated over classic segment-based compressions of time series.
-The error guarantee computations use two or three (depending on the case) common and straightforward precomputed error measures for each segment.
-Overall, the error guarantees are applicable (as an add-on) to most prior works on compression.
-In particular, the compression may use either fixed-length segmentation or (the far more effective in practice) variable-length segmentation.
-The estimation functions used to approximate the actual values may come from any function family. }

-This work identifies two broad estimation function family groups.
-The \textit{Vector Space (VS)} family and the presently defined \textit{Linear Scalable Family (LSF)} lead to theoretically and practically high-quality guarantees, even for queries that combine multiple time series that have been independently compressed.
-Well-known function families (e.g., the polynomial function family) belong to LSF.
+Importantly, some compression families lead to much better deterministic error guarantees.
+This work identifies two broad estimation function family groups (\textit{Vector Space (VS)} and \textit{Linear Scalable Family (LSF)}), which lead to theoretically and practically high-quality guarantees, even for expressions (eg correlation) that combine multiple time series that have been independently compressed and may, thus, use misaligned segmentations.
 The theoretical aspect of ``high quality'' is crisply captured by the \textit{Amplitude Independence (AI)} property: An AI guarantee does not depend on the amplitude of the involved time series, even when we combine multiple time series.
-The experiments on four real-life datasets validated the importance of the Amplitude Independent (AI) error guarantees: When the novel AI guarantees were applicable, the guarantees could ensure that the approximate query results were very close (typically $1\%$) to the true results.
+The experiments on four real-life datasets showed that when the novel AI guarantees were applicable, the approximate query results were certified to be very close (typically $1\%$) to the true results.